|

 Nasturtium

-I love to plant nasturtiums with marigolds all over the garden.
-They make an excellent 1-2 punch for harmful pests.
+I love to grow nasturtiums with marigolds all over the garden.
+Nasturtiums, like marigolds, benefit your garden by repelling some pests and luring away others.
+Planting marigold and nasturtium companion plants makes an excellent one-two punch for harmful pests.

 The sun-loving flowers both like similar growing conditions and grow happily with one another, adding a lovely pop of color all around the vegetable garden.